 City Law School is authorised by the SRA to provide these assessments.
 We also offer training in preparation for the assessments.

-The assessment will be in three parts, which will be taken on separate days:
+The assessment will be in three parts:

 Part 1: Written Examination